bpda-research-division/neighborhood-change/ABOUT.md

 ### Publishing and deployment

 The Neighborhood Change Explorer is published through Shiny Apps.
-In RStudio, this is done using the Publish button.
+In RStudio, this is done by opening one of the source code files for the app and using the Publish button.
 It's also possible to [deploy Shiny apps outside of RStudio](https://docs.posit.co/shinyapps.io/getting-started.html#deploying-applications).

-In RStudio, it's a good rule of thumb to clear the global environment before clicking the (Re)publish button - not doing so can sometimes introduce issues or errors.
+In RStudio, it's a good rule of thumb to clear the global environment before clicking the Publish/Republish button - not doing so can sometimes introduce issues or errors.

 An additional note is that the deployment process through RStudio will sometimes print an SSL error message, but this does not always mean that the deployment failed.
-Before trying the deployment again, wait a minute and check the URL of the published app to confirm whether your changes went through or not.
+Before trying to deploy again, wait a minute and visit the URL of the published app to confirm whether your changes went through or not.

 ## Basic configuration of the Neighborhood Change Explorer

-The `data_preprocessing/` folder of this repository includes a script called `prep_data.R` which does not run as part of the app itself, but rather is meant to be modified and run by app maintainers in order to set up the data files that are used by a given instance of the Neighborhood Change Explorer.
+The `data_preprocessing/` folder of this repository includes a script called `prep_data.R` which does not run as part of the app itself, but rather is meant to be modified and run by app maintainers in order to set up the data files and overall configuration of a given instance of the Neighborhood Change Explorer.

-Specifically, the names, data sources, and configuration parameters for all of the topics displayed by a Neighborhood Change Explorer instance are defined within the `APP_CONFIG` object in `prep_data.R`. `APP_CONFIG` is set up as a nested list of _**geographic units**_, which contain or more _**topics**_, which in turn contain one or more _**indicators**_.
+Specifically, the names, data sources, and configuration parameters for all of the topics displayed by a Neighborhood Change Explorer instance are defined within the `APP_CONFIG` object in `prep_data.R`.
+The `APP_CONFIG` object is set up as a nested list of _**geographic units**_, which contain or more _**topics**_, which in turn contain one or more _**indicators**_.

 ```
 APP_CONFIG <- list(